Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Either the text format proper, or a REPL DSL frontend.

 MiniParcel is human-oriented declarative scripting language that provides a quick interface into graph authorization.
 It is less verbose to proper text-based format.

+MiniParcel makes assumptions about target names and function calling signatures and greatly simplifes syntax.

 ## Key Design Decisions